tomvlk/maillurker/README.rst

 Requirements
 ------------

-The Email Lurker requires the following software components:
+The Mail Lurker requires the following software components:

 -  Linux or MacOS
 -  Python 3.4+